scylladb/scylla-migrator/docs/source/configuration.rst

     # available in the Spark cluster, and optimally more; higher splits will lead
     # to more fine-grained resumes.
 Aim for 8 * (Spark cores).
     splitCount: 256
-    # Number of connections to use to Cassandra when copying
+    # Number of connections to use to Apache Cassandra when copying
     connections: 8
     # Number of rows to fetch in each read
     fetchSize: 1000